1880 Southern Luzon earthquakes: July 20 evening quake

 With those ever-present movements of trepidation at short intervals, the pendulum continued oscillating during all the evening in a NE and SW direction.
 At 10:40 p.m. occurred the third violent repetition, which lasted 55 seconds; the violence of earthquake was even greater than that afternoon of the 20th.
 It was also greater than that of the 18th.

-The state of the city and the whole provinces of Luzon, where all the brick buildings, together with some of the wooden houses with metallic roofs, have sustained damage of more or less consideration, and with especially those of Manila which are in a complete ruin.
+The state of the city and the whole provinces of Luzon, where all the brick buildings, together with some of the wooden houses with metallic roofs, sustained damage of more or less consideration, and with especially those of Manila which were in a complete ruin.

 The Governor-General sent by telegraph the details of the earthquake of the 18th on the afternoon of the 20th to Spain, but as soon as that was forwarded, the terrific earthquake of the 20th was felt at 3:40 p.m., owing to which he began to telegraph anew, after going through the streets to infuse peace into the minds of the inhabitants with his presence.

 With the shocks of the night of the 20th, the part of the bell tower of the old Cathedral that was still standing, came almost completely to the ground, the debris falling upon two adjoining houses which had been rendered uninhabitable for the last two days.

 In Santa Ana, Manila, all the brick houses came to the ground, some of them built at great expense, and with iron roofs.
 The church was rendered useless, and a mass was said the day before in the middle of the field by all the residents.